AustinWise/GrpcMicroservicesOnGoogleCloudRun/README.md

 # Alternatives to this approach

 [Tye](https://github.com/dotnet/tye) is a similar tool that has a lot more polish.
-There are a could things about the approach used in this Repo compared to Tye:
+The approach in this repository differs from Tye's apprach in a couple of ways:

 * This setup uses a "serverless" system to run the services (specifically Google Cloud Run, which is based on [Knative](https://knative.dev/docs/) ).
   This means this means the system will automatically scale the resource up and